himbeer-toni/WebGit/README.md

 ### Self-contained

 GitPeek is fully self-contained: it requires only a standard PHP installation and Git on the server (plus optional CSS for themes).
-There are no external dependencies or required PHP extensions beyond what is typically bundled with PHP itself.
+There are no external dependencies or required PHP extensions beyond what is typically bundled with PHP itself. [^1]

+[^1]: To change the README, the command **pandoc** must be available to convert the markdown to HTML.
+On debian or ubuntu this can be installed using `sudo apt install pandoc`.
+Without pandoc "make" will fail.

 ## Git Binary Selection